DevExpress/testcafe/README.md

   with your formatting and style, check out this [generator](https://www.npmjs.com/package/generator-testcafe-reporter).

 If you want your plugin to be listed below, [send us a note in a Github issue](https://github.com/DevExpress/testcafe/issues/new).

+Thank you to all the people who already contributed to TestCafe!

 ## Plugins